crs4/pydoop/docs/installation.rst

     python setup.py build_py
     python setup.py install --skip-build

 #.
 Hadoop version issues.
-The current Pydoop version supports both
-   Hadoop 0.20.2 and 0.21.0.
-Hadoop version is automatically detected *at compile time* based on the output of running ``hadoop version``.
+The Hadoop version selected at compile time is
+   automatically detected based on the output of running ``hadoop version``.
    If this fails for any reason, you can provide the correct version string through the ``HADOOP_VERSION`` environment variable, e.g.::

-    export HADOOP_VERSION="0.21.0"
+    export HADOOP_VERSION="1.0.0"

 Testing Your Installation